carstenf/Security-Master/README.md

 # Using Funtamental data with zipline:

-install the forked Alpha Compiler (forked to work with Security-Master) and follow the step explained by Alpha Compiler
+Install the forked Alpha Compiler (forked to work with Security-Master) and follow the step explained by Alpha Compiler, see as well http://alphacompiler.com/blog/6/ The load_quandl_sf1.py is already modified.
-To ingest the fundamental data to zipline just

-Open a Terminal and type > python load_quandl_sf1.py
+(Open a Terminal and type > python load_quandl_sf1.py)